aappleby/matcheroni/README.md

 Matcheroni allows you to freely intermingle C++ code with your matcher templates so that you can build parse trees, log stats, or do whatever else you need to do while processing your data.

 # Examples
-Matcheroni patterns are roughly equivalent to regular expressions.
+Matcheroni matchers are roughly equivalent to regular expressions.
 A regular expression using the std::regex C++ library
 ```
 std::regex my_pattern("[abc]+def");
 ```